 - a) presented a report to Performance Scrutiny Committee covering the following main areas:

 - Parks and Open Spaces General

 - The Arboretum

 - Boultham Park

 - Hartsholme Country Park/ Swanholme Lakes and the Camp Site

 - Commons

 - Hope Wood

 - Allotments

 - Equipped Play Areas

 - John Dawber Gardens

 - Events and Activities

 - Education

 - Volunteering

 - Arboriculture

 - Travellers

 - Local Landscapes, Hidden Histories

 - Street Scene

 - Infrastructure

 - Waste/ Recycling

 - Street Cleansing

 - Graffiti

 - Public Toilets

 - Community Centre and Recreation Grounds

 - Sport and Leisure

 - Lincoln 10K

 - Crematorium

 - Licensing

 - Food, Health and Safety

 - Local Air Quality Management

 - b) invited questions and comments from Members of the Committee.

 Question: Thanks given for an excellent report.
 How many green burials had taken place in the city?
-Was Long Leys Road burial site used for green burials?
-Response: The city did not have green burial space and as such, green burials took place outside of the city.
+Was Longley's Road used for green burials?

+Response: The city did not have green burial space and as such, no burials without plastics had taken place.
+Green burials took place outside of the city.
 The provision of green burial space would be considered in the future.